autonomys/subspace-docs/docs/learn/intro.md

 ### **Become a nominator**

 Farmers can nominate **operators** and back them with their tokens, increasing their stake and chance of being elected as slot leaders.
-Generally speaking, any SSC token holder can stake their tokens by **nominating** a domain operator without having to become an operator or farmer themselves. **Nominators** earn **staking** rewards, proportional to their **staking amount** and pay the nominator a pre-agreed **tax** on them.
+Generally speaking, any SSC token holder can stake their tokens by **nominating** a domain operator without having to become an operator or farmer themselves. **Nominators** earn **staking** rewards, proportional to their **staking amount** and pay the operator a pre-agreed **tax** on them.

 #### - [Start Nominating](../farming-&-staking/staking/)